benjamin-ebert/bebert_org/content/code/vertical-alignment.md

 tags : ["CSS"]
 ---

-To align things vertically inside a div, give that div the following properties:
+To align things vertically centered inside a div, give that div the following properties:
 ```
 display: flex;
 flex-direction: column;